Building Inspection plan review and zoning review counters will be open to the public by appointment only.

-You need a permit to put any shed/ accessory building in your yard.
-Sheds that are built elsewhere and moved to your yard and prefab sheds also require a permit.
-At any time during the planning or construction of your shed/accessory building, you can call or visit the Building Inspection staff if you have questions.
-They are happy to answer your questions and suggest solutions to your problems.
+You need a permit to put any shed or accessory building in your yard.
+Sheds that are built elsewhere and moved to your yard and prefab sheds also need a permit.
+If you have questions, call Building Inspection.
+Staff are happy to answer your questions and suggest solutions to your problems.

 Before building or placing a shed on your property, you will need to determine if the zoning restrictions on your lot allow for a shed.
 Zoning staff will be able to tell you the zoning of your property and if there are any special conditions which may affect your project.
 If your project requires special handling, our staff will inform you of the requirements and next steps.

 Zoning at Building Permits: (608) 266-4551.

 - The maximum height that your shed/ accessory building can be is fifteen (15) feet.
 Measure height from the ground to a point midway between the eave and top of the roof.

 The total area of accessory buildings, including sheds and detached garages, may not exceed 1,000 square feet.
 Measure area at the ground floor.
 A larger total building area may be allowed by conditional use approval.

 A shed/accessory building must be at least three (3) feet away from your house and other structures.

 A shed/accessory building should be at least three (3) feet from the rear or side lot lines of your yard.

 A shed/accessory building located in the rear forty (40) feet of your lot likely meets zoning rules.